KristianLyng/varnishfoo/chapter-1.rst

 --------------------------

 This book covers a large spectre of subjects related to Varnish.
-It is suitable for system administrators, infrastructure architects and web developers.
-The first few chapters is general enough to be of interest to all, while later chapters specialize on certain aspects of Varnish usage.
+It is suitable for system administrators, infrastructure architects, web developers and future Varnish module developers.
+The first few chapters are general enough to be of interest to all, while later chapters specialize on certain aspects of Varnish usage.

 Each chapter is intended to stand well on its own, but there will be some cross-references.
 The book focuses on best practices and good habits that